 For dessert we had the Coconut bun.
 I was given to believe by the other supper club members that the Coconut Bun was the star of the Noodle Express Dim Sum, and it did not disappointed.
 The outside was crispy and the filling oozed out like a Cadbury Creme Egg(only better tasting).

 The real surprise of the evening came with the bill.
 The total cost including tax and tip came to under $15.00 for a satisfying meal.

 About a week and a half later, I found myself in the Exchange for a brief stop at a friend’s art exhibit.
 I was heading to St. Margaret’s later for a concert by friend and priestly colleague Tony-Harwood Jones.
 Looking for something quick, I decided to pay a second visit to Noodle Express.

 It was busier than the previous visit, but I was still served quickly.
 The gallery below shows the dishes I ordered this time around.
 The Spring Rolls on the upper left and the Dumplings on the upper right were my two favourites.
-While the Pineapple Buns bear a visual resemblance to the Golden Dumplings, the topping was very crumbly and there was no real pineapple flavour to
+While the Pineapple Buns bear a visual resemblance to the Golden Dumplings, the topping was very crumbly and there was no real pineapple flavour to them.

 One of the enjoyable features of Dim Sum is that there are plenty of items on the menu.
 Enough to allow you to order old favourites while giving new items an opportunity.
 The Noodle Express menu is large enough that you can make several visits before trying it all, and with happy hour prices you don’t have to worry about spending too much on the items you haven’t tried before.
 I think come next summer and festival season, I’ll be making more visits to Noodle Express.